- 01Spain's coastal properties yield 4-6% — beating Portugal in several secondary markets

 Spain vs. Portugal: The Verdict

 Portugal wins on bureaucracy predictability — slow but known.
 Spain wins on yield in secondary markets.
-IMI's lower in Portugal; Spain's wealth tax can bite.
+IMI is lower in Portugal; Spain's wealth tax can bite.
 Golden Visa?
-Portugal's more stable; Spain's cheaper to qualify in some regions.
+Portugal's is more stable; Spain's is cheaper to qualify in some regions.
 No clean winner.
 It comes down to your target yield, your residency timeline, and how much tax complexity you're willing to hold.

-Spain's a real option — the yields are there, and so are the traps.
-Do the homework.
-Next episode we're heading east — Greece.
-Cheapest EU residency path, 5–8% yields, and a property management challenge that'll make you appreciate your stateside PM.
+Spain is a real option — the yields are there, and so are the traps.
+Next episode we head east to Greece: cheapest EU residency path, 5–8% yields, and a property management challenge that will make you appreciate your stateside PM.
 Episode 66.

 Read definition →